-- Exorbitant Interest Rates: The bad credit status makes you a high-risk borrower.
+- Exorbitant APR range: The bad credit status makes you a high-risk borrower.
 So, of course, it’s only natural that lenders will apply equally high interest rates on the loans to cover the risks on their end.

-- Multiple Extra Fees: Bad credit loans are often accompanied by a series of additional fees, some of which might be hidden during the application process.
-You could, for instance, be required to pay origination fees, personal check use fees, and maybe returned payment fees for payments that fail to clear.
+- Multiple extra fees: Bad credit loans are often accompanied by a series of additional fees, some of which might be hidden during the application process.
+You could, for instance, be required to pay origination fees, personal check use fees, and perhaps returned payment fees for payments that fail to clear.
 Then if you happen to miss a payment, you’ll be charged exorbitant late payment fees.

 How To Improve Creditworthiness

-The good thing about bad credit is, it can be improved over time to give you greater qualification possibilities, and better loan terms.
+The good thing about bad credit is, it can be improved over time to give you greater qualification possibilities, better rates and more favorable loan terms.
 That translates to more loan options, higher loan amounts, and lower interest rates.

 Here are six steps you could take to achieve that: